veenone/opensmpp-subscription-management/DEVELOPER_DEPLOYMENT_GUIDE.md

 ---

+## ⚠️ Known Issues & Current Limitations

+### Authentication System
+- **Database authentication not implemented** - SecurityConfig class missing
+- Using Spring Security generated passwords instead of database users
+- Admin user (`admin`/`Admin@123!`) exists in DB but cannot be used
+- JWT configuration present but not active

+### Service Status
+- **Redis shows as DOWN** in health check but doesn't block application
+- Redis connection may fail but caching still works with fallback
+- Health endpoint returns overall status DOWN due to Redis

+### Recent Fixes Applied
+- All test compilation errors resolved (87 errors → 0)
+- Backend can run without `-Dmaven.test.skip=true` flag
+- Fixed SQL migration syntax errors
+- Fixed RestTemplate bean dependency injection issues
+- Fixed TypeScript compilation errors (70+ errors resolved)

+### Port Configuration
+- Backend changed from 8080 to **8082** due to conflicts
+- Frontend runs on **3003** instead of default 3000
+- Ensure no other services use these ports

+---

 ## ✅ System Health Checklist

 After completing setup, verify all components:

 - [ ] PostgreSQL running on port 5432
-- [ ] Redis running on port 6379
+- [ ] Redis running on port 6379 (may show DOWN)
-- [ ] Backend API responding at http://localhost:8080/api/health
+- [ ] Backend API responding at http://localhost:8082/actuator/health
-- [ ] Frontend UI accessible at http://localhost:3002
+- [ ] Frontend UI accessible at http://localhost:3003
-- [ ] User can login successfully
+- [ ] Authentication working with generated password
-- [ ] Subscription CRUD operations work
+- [ ] API endpoints accessible with Basic Auth
 - [ ] SMPP simulator can be started
-- [ ] No console errors in browser
+- [ ] No critical errors in browser console
-- [ ] Database contains test data
+- [ ] Database migrations completed successfully
-- [ ] JWT authentication working
+- [ ] Sync scheduler running (check logs)

+**Current System Status:**
+- ✅ Backend: Running on port 8082
+- ✅ Frontend: Running on port 3003
+- ✅ Database: Connected and healthy
+- ⚠️ Redis: May show as DOWN
+- ⚠️ Auth: Using generated passwords, not database users

 **Total Setup Time**: ~25-30 minutes for first-time setup, ~5 minutes for subsequent runs.